-You might think there’s something terribly wrong with this tree — but don’t worry, it’s absolutely fine!
-This is the Jabuticaba, also known as the Brazilian grape tree, and those weird growths are actually its fruit, which is really tasty.
+You might think there's something terribly wrong with this tree -- but don’t worry, it’s absolutely fine!
+This is the Jabuticaba (Plinia cauliflora), also known as the Brazilian grape tree, and those weird growths are actually its fruit, which grows directly on its trunk and branches.
+It's really tasty, too.

-As the name suggests, the Brazillian grape tree grows mostly in Brazil; however, it also grows in Argentina, Chile and Peru.
-The tree is a slow-growing evergreen with fruit available throughout the entire year; you can eat them raw or use them to make jam.
-Several potent antioxidant, anti-inflammatory, and anti-cancer compounds have been isolated from the fruit, including one that is unique to the fruit: jaboticabin.
+As the name suggests, the Brazillian grape tree grows mostly in Brazil; however, its range extends to Argentina, Chile, and Peru.
+The tree is a slow-growing evergreen with fruit available throughout the entire year.
+It's safe to eat the berries raw and many locals use them to make jam.

 The fruits are initially green, and only turn to this darkish color when they are ripe.
-The flowers themselves appear on the tree at most twice a year.
-The eerie white fuzz looks even stranger than the fruits:
+The flowers themselves appear on the tree twice a year.
+The eerie white fuzz looks even stranger than the fruits.

 But why did this tree evolve in this unique way?

-The answer is probably pretty simple: it evolved this way to make it easier for animals who can’t climb to eat its fruit.
-The tree “wants” the animals to eat its fruit so that they can later expel the seeds away from the parent tree to grow even more Jabuticabas.
+The answer is probably pretty simple: to make it easier for animals who can't climb to eat its fruit.
+The tree "wants" the animals to eat its fruit so that they can later expel the seeds away from the parent tree to grow even more Jabuticabas.

-The etymology of the tree is also pretty interesting.
-Jabuti is the Tupi word for tortoise, while caba means place, so Jabuticaba means something like tortoise place.
-It was likely called this way because the Brazilian giant tortoise enjoys eating fruits which fall to the ground or are very close to the ground.
+The etymology of the tree's name is also pretty interesting.
+Jabuti is the Tupi word for tortoise, while caba means place, so Jabuticaba means something like 'place of the tortoise'.
+It was likely called this way because the Brazilian giant tortoise (Chelonoidis denticulatus) enjoys eating fruits that fall to the ground.